pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 You can't go to "bitcoin.com" and revise your password.
 That's not possible.
 There is **no password** in a blockchain.

 Because a blockchain is only storing in a block some addresses.
-So, address number one is, let's say we use Ethereum, they have some kind of smart contract, and in a smart contract, you say "address number one is owning one token".
+So, address number one is, let's say we use Ethereum, they have some kind of smart contract, and in a smart contract, you say *"address number one is owning one token"*.
 Which can be ETH or whatever.
-We do not store "this is *user* number one" or whatever, instead we store "this is *address* number one".
+We do **not** store **"this is *user* number one"** or whatever, instead we store **"this is *address* number one"**.

 ## slide: "Public / Private Keys"

 And how do we really prove that *we* are user number one or address number one?
 We do that using **public and private key encryption**.
-I think you can cross public and private key encryption.
+I think you came across public and private key encryption.
 Just to remind you, what we do here when we **encrypt** is that we take "Hello Alice" and we encrypt it **with Alice' public key**.
 So this becomes encrypted,